 Our ancient geological history has also created incredible diversity in plants and animals.
 The Nature Tour will bring you to examples of the unique plants of the South West, many with exquisite wildflowers.
 The ancient Leeuwin Complex (1.5-0.5Ma) is not as old as the Yilgarn in the rest of the south west and comprises granitised meta-sediments and gneissic granites.
 Permian, Jurassic and Cretaceous sediments of the Perth Basin are exposed at a few localities and an Early Cretaceous basalt flow can be seen that heralded the separation of India from Australia.
-Early Tertiary tropical climates produced a deeply weathered terrane, resulting in thick laterites (gravels) and etching out the joints and fault lines in the granitic gneisses of this ancient complex.
+Early Tertiary tropical climates 50 million years ago produced a deeply weathered terrane, resulting in thick laterites (gravels) and etching out the joints and fault lines in the granitic gneisses of this ancient complex.
 Ice Age sea level changes and desert climates resulted in sand dunes then covering most of the terrain.
 Those sand dunes closest to the coast were rich in shell fragments and the remains of calcareous algae that dissolved and re-cemented the dunes into calcarenites (limestones).
 Many spectacular caves then formed in these cemented dunes.

 Spring is the best time to see wildflowers and most of them are endemic to the region.
-But because of the diversity, there is all year an abundance of flowers to examine and photograph.
+But because of the diversity, there is an all year abundance of flowers to examine and photograph.
 With an abundant and diverse flora, there is also a diverse and abundant fauna, particularly insects.
 There once were many small mammals in the forests but these have been decimated by foxes and feral domestic cats so seeing wildlife is not so easy.
 But there is no shortage of kangaroos.
 Birdlife is also abundant and you will no doubt see many during the tour.

 In the Morning